Thomas W. Gilligan

-Thomas W. Gilligan is an American economist who was the Tad and Dianne Taube Director of the Hoover Institution at Stanford University from 2015 to 2020.
+Thomas W. Gilligan (born August 21, 1954) is an American economist who was the Tad and Dianne Taube Director of the Hoover Institution at Stanford University from 2015 to 2020.
 Prior to taking over as head of the Stanford-based think tank, he served as dean of the McCombs School of Business at The University of Texas at Austin.
 Gilligan previously held a variety of positions at the University of Southern California from 1987 until 2008.

-Early life
+Early life and education

-Thomas Gilligan was born in San Diego, California and spent his childhood years moving from base to base along the West Coast and Hawaii.
+Thomas W. Gilligan was born in San Diego, California, and spent his childhood years moving from base to base along the West Coast and Hawaii.
 In his teens, Gilligan's family moved to Oklahoma, where he completed high school.
 After high school, Gilligan joined the United States Air Force where after 10 months of learning the Russian language, Gilligan intercepted communications while flying reconnaissance missions over the Soviet Union.
 After four-years in the Air Force, Gilligan enrolled and graduated in three years from the University of Oklahoma After graduation, Gilligan attended graduate school at Washington University in St. Louis on a fellowship program.
 Before completing his PhD under Barry R. Weingast at Washington University, Gilligan was a staff economist on the Council of Economic Advisers under President Ronald Reagan from 1982–1983.

 Gilligan is married to Christie Skinner.
 The couple has three children.